codenamephp/.github/CODE_OF_CONDUCT.md

 I'm not a big fan of "screw up in one place, be screwed in all other places".
 That only isolates people who would benefit of being in reasonable communites.
 So in general, this Code of Conduct applies to CodenamePHP only.
 Having that said: If it known that you act like a dick in other places and you start to act like a dick here too, that might cut "the fuse" rather short.
+Yes, while I think that it might be benefitial for some individuals to be part of a community and be pulled in what I would think is a "good direction", the community has to take precendence.
+After all, if you let the community go down in flames because of a few people who "refuse to learn", you have to show those individuals to the door.
+Which leads to

 ## Enforcement